• Life & Culture

 With this revised opening, Lynda has shared her current employment situation, some personal details about where she grew up, and has demonstrated an interest and understanding in the organization she is applying to.

-4. Build up the body of your letter
+5. Build up the bare bones of your cover letter with specifics.

 Now that you have captured the hiring manager’s attention, it’s your chance to sell yourself.